 What are the best JRPGs?
-JRPGs are, nowadays, at least, subtly different from Western RPGs, and while the genre as a whole has evolved since the early days, JRPGs tend to keep things on the classic side.
-Think parties of interesting characters, deep, long stories, and lots of grinding.
+This genre is, nowadays, at least, subtly different from Western RPGs, and while the genre as a whole has evolved since the early days, it tends to keep the emphasis on its two key tropes: long stories with memorable characters, and lots of grinding.

-Some of the newer JRPGs on this list abandon traditional fantasy in favor of a more realistic setting, but the classic style, at least when we think of JRPG, conjures up images of mages, ferocious monsters, and a top-down perspective.
+Some of the newer games on this list abandon traditional fantasy in favor of a more realistic setting.
+However, the classic style, at least when we think of JRPGs, conjures up images of mages, ferocious monsters, and a top-down perspective.
 Either way, these JRPGs bring a different flavor than what you can expect from the best RPGs in the West and could be considered some of the best PC games to fans of the genre.

 The best JRPGs on PC in 2024 are: